tuzz/scene/README.md

 ## Timer

 The timer method is called after each frame is drawn.
 This is a good place to control animations, for example, you could rotate by x many degrees every time this method is called.
-Is is given the elapsed time since the previous timer method was called.
+It is given the elapsed time since the previous timer method was called.
 This allows for building time-accurate animations.
 It is also a good indication of whether or not your machine is struggling to display the animation if it strays too far from 10ms.

 ```ruby
 def timer(elapsed)